Essie Wick Rowland: Society and later life

 Essie went by Mrs. William Foster Rowland in polite society news coverage.
 She was respected throughout New York City society as an active socialite, clubwoman, and leader.
 She ran many club events, charitable charges, and was honored by prominent club leaders.
 Essie was also known for her fashion, hosting a number of fashion programs through Clio.
 She was also named one of the 5 best dressed clubwomen in 1933.

 In the 1920s, Essie was a member and president of Clio, one of the country's oldest women's clubs.

 In 1935, she was elected President of the Women's Federation of New York Clubs.

 In 1939, she received the honor of being appointed to the Committee on Women's Participation of the New York World's Fair.

 During this time Lill married John Henry Neale II.
 Essie would spend much of her time with her daughter and son-in-law, and eventually her two grandsons, Thomas DeWitt Neale (named in honor of her brother) and John Henry Neale III.
 She frequented the Hamptons enjoying the summer season at Red Oaks (estate).

 Into old age, Essie continued to give speeches at club events.
-She lived to see her first few great-grandchildren born before passing away in 1957.
+She lived to see her first few great-grandchildren born before dying in 1957.
 Essie is buried in Green-Wood Cemetery.